Dashboard v5 Coming Soon

 timestamp: 2025-06-18T03:20

 summary: Recurring dream patterns align with recent emotional tone.
+Recommend prompting user during periods of stress.

 source_topic: dreams